HarshS1611/Frontend-Assignment/README.md

 # Frontend-Assignment

 ## Project Setup and Component Overview

 To set up the project, follow these steps:
 1. Clone the repository.
+2. Navigate to `frontend`.
-2. Install dependencies with npm install.
+3. Install dependencies with `npm install`.
-3. Start the development server with npm start.
+4. Start the development server with `npm start`.
-4. Run tests with npm test.
 5. Build the project for production with npm run build.

+## How to run storybook

+- Navigate to `frontend`.
+- Run `npm run storybook` on the terminal.

 ## Components Overview